mohamed-adel48/Crop-Var/README.md

 # Crop-Var (Graduation Project)
 ## Overview
 This project focuses on the classification of land cover and agricultural crops in the Al-Faiyum region of Egypt using Sentinel-2A satellite imagery and deep learning techniques.
 By leveraging a Convolutional Neural Network (CNN) architecture, we achieved an impressive 95% accuracy across seven classes, including clover, wheat, and urban areas.
 This work provides valuable insights for resource management and agricultural planning.
+- Helps in monitoring and managing crop health and distribution.
+- Assists in effective resource allocation and planning for agricultural activities.

 In addition, we developed a user-friendly website to visualize and interact with our classification results.
 The website enhances accessibility for stakeholders and decision-makers, allowing them to explore the classified land cover data seamlessly.